 Botox works by blocking the chemical signal (neurotransmitter) normally causing contraction of the muscle.
 This provides relief from involuntary muscle activity or increased muscle tone resulting in painful spasticity.

 RFD – Radio Frequency Denervation

-Radio Frequency Denervation or rhizolysis is minimally invasive procedure that invloves the emission of pulsations of heat through a fine needle to diable and prevent nerves from transmitting pain signals.
+Radio Frequency Denervation or rhizolysis is minimally invasive procedure that involves the emission of pulsations of heat through a fine needle to disable and prevent nerves from transmitting pain signals.

 Achilles Paratenon Stripping